 Refurb or second-hand?
 Don't forget to check out second-hand models on eBay*, and refurbished mobiles directly from your network.
 They need to be unlocked (see Mobile Unlocking for full info) though, so you can take advantage of super-cheap Sim-only tariffs.

-To get a superfast connection as well as being in an area that can receive a 4G signal, you’ll also need a 4G tariff and a 4G-compatible handset.
-Most providers have 4G coverage checkers online so check if you'll be able to recieve it before buying.
-If you often travel around the country, it's also worth checking where else in the country you'll be able to get it.
+As well as being in an area that can receive a 4G signal, you’ll also need a 4G tariff and a 4G-compatible handset (such as the iPhone 5S, 5C, 6 and 6 Plus).
+Most providers have 4G coverage checkers online so make sure if you'll be able to recieve it before buying.
+If you often travel around the country, it's also worth checking where else in the country it's available.

 Important.
 Because of the way retailers give us data for the iPhone tool, we’re unable to specify whether a tariff is 4G or 3G.
-If you’re looking for a 4G tariff, click through and check first.
+If you’re looking for a 4G tariff, click through and check first, or look in the top picks section of our tool above.

 How much data is enough?